Gros Ventre sage grouse rescue rejected

 “The population has dwindled from 25 males to just a couple in the course of 10 years,” Bohne said, “unless there’s a lek that we don’t know about.”

-Although just two grouse were tallied during the formal 2020 survey, there was a report of 18 sage grouse seen in the Gros Ventre earlier in the year.
+Although just two grouse were tallied during the formal 2020 survey, there was a report of 18 sage grouse seen up the Gros Ventre earlier in the year.

 The sage grouse working group’s 2021 survey of the Gros Ventre lek, located in the Breakneck Flats areas, will take place this spring, typically in April.